 Use this framework for responding to competitive strategies

-Game theory describes how economic equilibriums develop and change.
+Game theory describes how economic equilibrium develops and changes.
 It became popular following the work of American mathematician, John Nash, who described how mixed strategies among competitors results in a new equilibrium.
 His work won a Nobel Prize in 1994.
 In this description I confine the discussion to the philosophy of game theory rather than its mathematical modelling.

 Game theory is a framework that can be used to help decision-making.
 Take for example a duopoly in which two large competing companies have similar prices.
 From the point of view of one of these companies it may make logical sense to reduce prices and so steal share from its competitor.
 However, in a world in which emotions may influence actions, the competing company, worried about losing share may well reduce its prices.
 Both companies lose out.